Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - For C&P purposes, symptoms must persist for 6 months

 - Components of documentation: protocols completed, test results, diagnosis, address questions lists, list category for symptoms, give opinion

+- `Note that the diagnostic workup is important in this case`